ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 -----

-### CQL0086: first argument must be a string in function 'function'
+### CQL0086: 'position' argument must be a string in function 'function'

-The first argument of the function is the formatting string.
-The other arguments are variable and many complex conversions will apply.
+The indicated argument of the function must be a string, such as the formatting string in `printf`.
+This error could refer the first, second, third, etc. argument

 -----